Pope7015/ChatClear/README.md

-# NAT2K15 Chat Clear

-This is a better version of NAT2K15's /clearchat script.
+# A better/edited version of Nat's ClearChat

 # Credits: